dinaAlsaid/data-structures-and-algorithms/code-challenges/challenges401/findMaxBinaryTree/README.md

 ## Challenge

-Create a BinaryTree class
+Create a BinaryTree instance method that finds the maximum value in the tree and returns it
-Define a method for each of the depth first traversals called preOrder, inOrder, and postOrder which returns an array of the values, ordered appropriately.

 ## Approach & Efficiency

-All the methods should have the time Efficiency of O(n)
+The method should have the time Efficiency of O(n) Space complexity O(n)

-## API

-Binary Tree methods:

-- preOrder
-- inOrder
-- postOrder
-- find-maximum-value

-Binary Search tree methods:

-- add()
-- contain()